Is It Picky Eating or Something More?

 What can I do about picky eating?

-• Limit snacks such as candy or chips and try serving meals at a consistent time each day.
+• Limit super sugary or salty snacks and try serving meals at a consistent time each day.
 Picky eating can occur if a child fills up on snacks and is not hungry by mealtime.

-If you suspect that your child has feeding difficulties beyond picky eating, keep a food journal to track their eating behavior, and bring your observations to the next visit with your child’s healthcare provider.
-You may be referred to an occupational therapist or a speech therapist that can help your child discover new and healthy foods and improve their overall nutrition.
+Trust your instincts!
+If you suspect that your child has feeding difficulties beyond picky eating, keep a food journal to track their eating behaviors, and bring your observations to the next visit with your child’s healthcare provider.
+You may be referred to a specialist who can develop strategies to help your child reframe their thoughts surrounding food, expand their diet, and improve their overall nutrition.